open-mmlab/mmskeleton/README.md

 [[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)

 ## News & Updates
 - Feb.
-21, 2019 - We provide pretrained models and training scripts for **NTU-RGB+D** dataset.
+21, 2019 - We provide pretrained models and training scripts on all datasets for you to achieve the performance we mentioned in the paper.
 - June.
 5, 2018 - A demo for feature visualization and skeleton based action recognition is released.
 - June.
 1, 2018 - We update our code base and complete the PyTorch 0.4.0 migration.
 You can switch to the old version [v0.1.0](https://github.com/yysijie/st-gcn/tree/v0.1.0) to acquire the original setting in the paper.